 - CPMC - Cal/Pac/Dav - 97%CPMC - St. Luke's - 99%National Average - 94%Percentage of recommended VTE (venous thromboembolism) prophylaxis given within 24 hours prior to incision time or within 24 hours after surgery end time.
 A higher score is better.

-Provided by the U.S. Department of Health and Human Services.
+Provided by the U.S. Department of Health and Human Services, this site compares the quality of care provided by hospitals.